 - “Is there anything that doesn’t fit?”
 This follow-up should further prompt the physician to pause and let his/her mind roam more broadly.

 - “Is it possible I have more than one problem?”
 Posing this question is another safeguard against one of the most common cognitive traps that all physicians fall into: search satisfaction.
 It should trigger the doctor to cast a wider net, to begin asking questions that have not yet been posed, to order more tests that might not have seemed necessary based on initial impressions.”

 This problem of cardiac misdiagnosis in women must be addressed in medical school training, in physicians’ ongoing professional development, and, most importantly, in mandatory reporting of diagnostic error.
 The field of medicine, in fact, is alone among all professional workplaces in that, when something goes wrong for the client, the official kneejerk response is to refuse to talk about it.
 We can’t fix something that physicians refuse to even measure.
 See also: Mandatory Reporting of Diagnostic Errors: Not the Right Time?

 Sadly, I’m thinking that Laura Haywood-Cory’s conclusion is still correct.

-PLEASE don’t leave a comment here detailing any symptoms you may be experiencing.
+PLEASE don’t leave a comment here detailing symptoms you may be experiencing.
 I’m not a physician so am not qualified to advise you.
 Please see a physician to ask specific medical questions.

 * Rate-determining step: “In a sequence of elementary steps by which a chemical reaction occurs, the slowest step in a chemical reaction mechanism is known as the rate-determining step.
 The rate-determining step limits the overall rate and therefore determines the rate law for the overall reaction.”